 Only move on to the next level when your puppy is completely comfortable with the current one.
 Remember the letters TCT: Touch gently.
 Click.
 Treat.

 Step 1.
 TCT all over your puppy’s body.
-Look for any trouble spots where she seems uncomfortable or upset.
+Look for any trouble spots where they seem uncomfortable or upset.

 Step 2.
-TCT her ears outside and gently inside.
+TCT their ears outside and gently inside.

 Step 3.
-TCT her muzzle, then inside her mouth, gently rubbing teeth and gums.
+TCT their muzzle, then inside their mouth, gently rubbing teeth and gums.

 Step 4.
-TCT her paws.
-When your puppy is enjoying levels 1–4, probe around and between her toes as well.
+TCT their paws.
+When your puppy is enjoying levels 1–4, probe around and between their toes as well.

 Step 5.
 Get family and friends in on the fun, and have them TCT your puppy.
 Teach them to go slowly and to stay at your puppy’s comfort level.

 - If, in step 1, you identify trouble spots, be sure to deal with these carefully.
-First warm up your puppy with lots of TCT in spots she enjoys, and then work on trouble spots in short intervals.
+First warm up your puppy with lots of TCT in spots they enjoy, and then work on trouble spots in short intervals.
 Proceed slower with these areas than you otherwise would.

-Try not to stop when your puppy struggles a little bit.
-If your puppy however seems really scared or bothered you should stop and start by doing less
+- Try not to stop when your puppy struggles a little bit.
+If your puppy however seems really scared or bothered you should stop and start by doing less and rewarding more often.